FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

     └── values.production.yaml
 ```

-And below is a directory structure for deploying Kubernetes manifests, it can
+And below is a directory structure for deploying [Kubernetes][kubernetes]
-also be used to deploy overlays using Kustomize.
+manifests.
+It can also be used to deploy overlays using [Kustomize][kustomize].
 ```md
 └── rbac
     ├── common